richeklein/filament3-books/README.md

 - Widgets
 - Notifications

+> The screenshots are also missing from the books, since they are not in the Markdown directly and added via Astro to the live docs.

 ## How did you build the books?
 I used [Pandoc](https://pandoc.org/) with a custom shell script (and some messy hacks 😂).
 Since the FilamentPHP documentation is written in Markdown, it was a relatively simple process: